At the Heart of the Matter:

 Research supported by the program

-The project’s aim is to engage Historically Black Colleges and Universities (HBCU) researchers, patients, and advocacy organizations in cardiovascular research and engagement using PCOR principles.
+The project’s aim is to engage Historically Black Colleges and Universities (HBCU) researchers, patients, and advocacy organizations in cardiovascular research, the intersection with COVID-19, Black women’s health, mental health, and engagement using PCOR principles.

 Community engagement resulting from the program